Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Deeper Lessons For Faster Fluency

-My second factor in favor of Babbel is that their lessons and language content are better suited for people looking to gain an intermediate understanding of a new language.
+My second factor in favor of Babbel is that their lessons are better suited for people looking to gain an intermediate understanding of a new language.

 In other words, Babbel’s lessons show steady progression throughout their curriculum, moving towards more advanced topics, while Mondly’s lessons don’t really progress beyond the basic level.